Facts about Corridor H

 The road begins at I-79 and will end at the I-81/I-66 junction by Front Royal, Virginia.

 Front Royal Virginia has a large inland port with double stack rail service to the largest, deepest port on in the Easter United States.

 West Virginia’s Hardwood Industry alone exported $136.8 Million internationally in 2014.

-The completion of the Corridor H is expected to create 80,000 jobs throughout the Appalachian Corridor System.
+The completion of the Appalachian Development Highway System is expected to create 80,000 jobs.